10 TIPS FOR TAKING GREAT FAMILY PHOTOGRAPHS

 THIS SCHOOL SUMMER HOLIDAY

 School’s out for summer!
-Over the next six weeks parents everywhere will be reaching for their cameras to snap family photographs of their amazing summer holiday adventures.
-Whether you’re jetting off to a far-flung destination, making the most of the gorgeous British beaches or enjoying a ‘stay-cation’, I’m sure you’ll want to take some holiday snaps along the way?
+Over the next two months, parents everywhere will be reaching for their cameras to snap family photographs of their amazing summer holiday adventures.
+Whether you’re braving the Covid traffic light system and jetting off to foreign shores, or making the most of the gorgeous British beaches and enjoying a staycation, I’m sure you’ll want to take some holiday snaps along the way?

 1 – Keep your camera with you